dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 1 - javaScript forEach and what to know before hand

 The Array.forEach method in native javaScript is one of many ways to loop over the contents of a collection in javaScript.
-However the Array.forEach method is only generally useful for looping over the contents of an Array. it can also in some cases be used to loop over the contents of an array like object, but it might not always be the best solution when it comes to looping over named collections, or in other words plain old objects with named rather than indexed key names.
+However Array.forEach is only generally useful for looping over the contents of an Array, unless some trickery with function call method is used with array like objects, or some processing is done before hand.
+However even it you can get it to work to loop over the contents of a collection it might not still always be the best solution when it comes to looping over named collections.

+Also simply put it might not always be the best choice for the job when it comes to looping over the contents of an array.
+There is not golden hammer as it where when it cones to looping over things.
+I tend to prefer the use of while loops, I have my reasons why that is, but I am not going to suggest that everyone should stop using array foreach and just use while loops and only while loops all the time everywhere and anywhere.

-In any case there are other ways of looping over collections that involve the use of a library like lodash, as well as other native javaScript solutions such as while loops.
+In any case there are many options when it comes to looping over collections that involve the use of a library like lodash, as well as other native javaScript solutions such as while loops.
+Some might be more readable, but performance takes a hit, others might be more flexible, but again performance takes a hit.
+While loops might be fast, but can be even faster depending on how and where they are used.
+Also regardless of how well coded some javaScript might be with regards to performance the real bottom line in my view is what an over all project does and if it is of any value to people regardless if it is well coded or poorly coded.

 ### 1.2 - ECMA rev5 compliant methods